Dan Hipgrave: Other work

 Hipgrave has turned his attention towards writing and television work, making a number of appearances in both media.
 In 2008 Hipgrave appeared as the resident travel expert on BBC2's Market Kitchen as well as reporting live from Radio 1's Big Weekend in Maidstone for BBC One.

 He has written articles for The Guardian, The Daily Telegraph, The Independent, The Mail on Sunday and other publishing outlets.

 Personal life

-Hipgrave married TV presenter Gail Porter in 2001; they have one daughter, Honey, from the marriage.
-By 2004 they had separated and later divorced.
+Hipgrave married TV presenter Gail Porter in 2001; they have one daughter, Honey.
+By 2004, they had separated; they later divorced.

 In August 2007, Hipgrave announced his engagement to television and radio presenter Lynsey Horn; they married on 8 November 2008 at Langley Castle, Northumberland.
+They have one child.